timob0/jornada-config/README.md

   - `sudo apt install qemu binfmt-support qemu-user-static systemd-container`
   - Mount the card:
   - `sudo systemd-nspawn -D /media/user/cardname`
-3. Then, install this package in the QEMU environment:
+3. Then, install this package in the QEMU environment by runnig the below script (save it as a file to your card to run conveniently):

 ```
 mv /etc/resolv.conf /etc/resolv.bak